W1gglyAshh/minie/README.md

 ## A minimal text editor

-This project is inspired by kilo and vim.
+This project is licensed under GPL v2

-It is a cross-platform (well, not now, but it will be), light weight text editor written in C++
+It is a cross-platform, light weight text editor written in C++, inspired by kilo and helix-editor.

 ## Usage